ConsumerDataStandardsAustralia/standards/slate/source/includes/nfrs.md

 In the following definition of NFRs specific terms have the following meanings:

 - **Data Recipient Software Product**: For the purposes of these NFRs a Data Recipient Software Product is defined, inline with the definition given in the [CDR Federation](#cdr-federation), as a configured application presented in the register meta data.
 This acknowledges that a single accredited entity may be able to register multiple independent services (or apps) that can obtain authorisations from consumers independently of each other.
-- **Secondary Responsibility Request**: A request made to a secondary data holder by a Data Holder for designated data to fulfil a Consumer Data Request made by a Data Recipient Software Product.
+- **Shared Responsibility Data Request**: A request made to a secondary data holder by a Data Holder for designated data to fulfil a Consumer Data Request made by a Data Recipient Software Product.
 - **Session**: A session is defined as the life span of a unique Access Token.
 Multiple API requests made with a single, valid, Access Token would be considered part of a single Session.
 - **Customer Present**: Authenticated API requests made in direct response to interactions by the end customer using the digital services of the Data Recipient Software Product will be considered “Customer Present”.
 Technically a data holder will define an API request as “Customer Present” if, and only if, the `x-fapi-customer-ip-address` header is populated with a valid IP address of the end customer’s device.
 - **Customer Not Present**: Authenticated API requests that are not deemed to be “Customer Present”